AlistairDriscoll/wafflehut/README.md

 ## The Database

 The database is based on the Django provided User model, the UserRank model and the Post model.
 The UserRank model is created via the signals.py code whenever a user is made, originally designed to just be a score tally I thought to also add functionality for the user to be able to say more about themself.
-The Post model has a many to one relationship with the User as the user will be able to post many different posts but each of them only addigned to the one user.
+The Post model has a many to one relationship with the User as the user will be able to post many different posts but each of them only assigned to the one user.

 ![ER Diagram](documentation/basic-structure/edr-mini.jpg)